New Orleans Buccaneers: 1967–68 season

-1968–1969 season
+1968–69 season

-Prior to the season the Buccaneers traded away Larry Brown and Doug Moe to the Oakland Oaks in exchange for Steve Jones and Ron Franz.
-New Orleans' Red Robbins and Steve Jones played in the ABA All Star Game.
-The Buccaneers finished the season with a record of 46 wins and 32 losses which put them in second place in the Western Division, 14 games behind the Oakland Oaks who had posted a remarkable 60-18 (.769) record.
+Prior to the season the Buccaneers traded away Brown and Moe to the Oakland Oaks in exchange for Steve Jones and Ron Franz.
+Robbins and Steve Jones played in the ABA All-Star Game.
+The Buccaneers finished the season with a record of 46 wins and 32 losses, which put them in second place in the Western Division, 14 games behind the Oaks, who had posted a remarkable 60-18 (.769) record.
 The Buccaneers drew an average of 2,834 fans per home game.

-The Buccaneers met the Dallas Chaparrals in the Western Division semifinals and prevailed in a close series, 4 games to 3.
+The Buccaneers met the Chaparrals in the Western Division semifinals and prevailed in a close series, 4 games to 3.
 Advancing to the Western Division finals, the Buccaneers fell to the Oakland Oaks 4 games to none.

-1969–1970 season
+1969–70 season

 The Buccaneers moved their home games to Tulane Gym (now known as Devlin Fieldhouse) and the Municipal Auditorium for the season.
-Jimmy Jones suffered a knee injury in December that limited his action for the season; he was still selected to play in the ABA All Star game along with teammates Steve Jones and Gerald Govan.
-Babe McCarthy again coached the West team.
+Jimmy Jones suffered a knee injury in December that limited his action for the season; he was still selected to play in the ABA All-Star game along with teammates Steve Jones and Govan.
+McCarthy again coached the West team.